 6. The Sun

 Considering you can’t really escape the sun, people with sun allergies are very unfortunate.
 Exposure to the sun’s rays can cause them to immediately break out in itchy, painful hives.
 The hives do clear up once the person is out of the sun, but only worsen while they’re still exposed.
-Researchers believe it’s the ultraviolet light in the
+Researchers believe it’s the ultraviolet light in the sun’s rays that is the real cause behind the allergy.
+Antihistamines do control the itching, but they can’t stop the allergic reaction from happening.

 Think twice before you invest in those expensive leather shoes, you might be allergic to them.
 People with leather allergies are actually allergic to the chemicals used in the tanning process.
 These chemicals give them a form of contact dermatitis, which means their skin breaks out in rashes wherever it was exposed to the leather.
 If your feet do get itchy after wearing leather shoes, always wear socks first.
 Socks will prevent your skin from coming into contact with leather, so you won’t get ugly bumps all over your feet.